artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 artist, a gallery, and so on.
 The whole project took about a month to complete, and we have continued to iterate on the app's search.

-// TODO: Grab some screenshots here.
+// TODO: Find screenshots of old & new search

 In early conversations with company leadership, the Mobile Experience team settled on an... interesting strategy to what we would prioritize.
 Our mission was "to make the app not suck."
 This might seem harsh!
 But it came from a